This post may contain affiliate links. Please read our disclosure policy.

 For the most part, the recipes you’ll find here on the site are my unique spin on classics or something I dreamed up while starring into the abyss that is my kitchen pantry.
 Then sometimes my mom comes to me and says “I used to make this cheese ball thing all the time, can I make it for your site?”
 I’m not one to turn down free help so I quickly agreed!
 I’m so glad I did because I had never had this delicious creation before and now I’m not sure I’ll ever eat another cheese ball again.

 When someone pulls out a recipe that’s 40-50 years old, one of two things might go through your head – it’s either a classic that has stood the test of time, or a total bomb that should stay in the past.
 This is definitely the first one!

 Of course I’m not typically one to take a recice at face value and just share it straight out of a cookbook.
 Nope.
 And this recipe is no different.
 It’s a basic cheeseball, filled with two kids of chopped olives, but that’s where I decided to take this cheese ball on a little twisty turny ride.
 I had a huge bag of walnuts in my pantry just begging to be used for this recipe.
 And why not bake them with some sharp, nutty Parmesan cheese for extra added flavor?
 And why stop there when you can add a little garlicky flavor too?

-How to make and Olive Cheese Ball with Parmesan Toasted Walnuts
+How to Make an Olive Cheese Ball

 The first step in this recipe is to chop up a bunch of walnuts and try to keep from eating them right there off the cutting board.
 Coat the walnut pieces in a little melted butter, garlic powder and a lot of Parmesan cheese, then bake it all in the oven.
 The result is a super crispy, crunchy toasty coating for your Olive Cheese Ball!